 ‘Master of Arts’ (M.Sc.) in International Economics

 The master's programme in international economics is centered on the acquisition of specialised knowledge of international markets and the global interconnections of national economies.
-Emphasis is placed on independent academic work, and intercultural communication through an obligatory semester abroad, as well as knowledge in an additional language (aside from English).
+Emphasis is placed on independent academic work.
+The intercultural communication skills of the students should be deepened by a compulsory semester abroad.
+Through an optional specialisation in areas that are particularly intensively represented in research at the Department of Economics, students can build up an individual professional profile with a view to their future career.

 - The master's programme in international economics is accredited by ZEvA Hanover.